repeatedd/federated-learning-blockchain/README.md

-# Federated Learning with Blockain
+# Federated Learning with Blockchain
 A simple application that uses Blockchain to demonstrate federated learning.

 ## What is Federated Learning?